Provably Fair Crypto and Bitcoin Blackjack

 Blackjack can be played for fun and with no money at all, but there are some ways you can be paid.
 For instance, when there are no tables left to pay the players, casino employees may agree to pay you to play.

-How are you doing blackjack?
+How do you play blackjack?

 You’ve got two face-up cards in front of your bet.
-To play your hand, first you add the card values together and get a hand total anywhere from 4 to 21.
-If you are dealt the first two cards with a 10-value card and an Ace, that means you’ve got a Blackjack!
+First, you put the card values together to play your hand and get a hand limit anywhere from 4 to 21.
+If you’re dealt a ten-value card and an Ace as your first two cards that means you got a Blackjack!
 The next step is to divide the hand total by the bet size.
-You want to play as much as you can with them!
+You want to play with as much as you can!

-It makes me a little anxious about playing at a casino to know that the dealer is staring at the location of the cards.
+Knowing that the dealer is looking at the position of the cards makes me a little nervous about playing at a casino.
 To play at my home, I try to let the dealer see my cards, but I just find that I am not a good enough player to cheat.
-My wife doesn’t trust me and still lets me show her my cards.
-So I’ll play the game at home for now.
+My wife doesn’t believe me and always makes me show her my cards.
+So, for now, I will play the game at home.
 Here’s a few tips from my home.

 Can Cryptocurrency be stolen?